rafaelfnaves/tip-calculator/README.md

 # Tip Calculator
-Project, developed in the mini course of HTML5, CSS3 and JavaScript, together with the company One Bit Code.
+Project developed in the mini course of HTML5, CSS3 and JavaScript, together with the company One Bit Code.